BillClyde/billclyde.github.io/04DirectObject.md

 ---
-title: Toki Pona
-layout: post
-header: Direct Objects
+Title: Direct Objects
 ---

+## Toki Pona: Direct Objects

   >That which receives the action is preceded by **e**

   {mi, sina} + {verb} + e + {object}